Sourdough Monkey Bread

 Bulk fermentation

-1. Cover with a damp tea towel, compostable plastic wrap, or lid.
+- Cover with compostable plastic wrap or lid.
 Place the dough in a warm spot, ideally around 25°C / 76°F, and let it rise.
 It won’t fully double in this first rise but should bulk out by at least 60%.
 This will take around 4-6 hours, but the rise time will change depending on the temperature.

 Shaping and baking